Signs of Magnesium Deficiency

-- Magnesium is involved in tons of body processes.
-This makes magnesium deficiency difficult to identify because it looks like a lot of other conditions, from fatigue to memory problems.
+- Magnesium is involved in over 300 body processes.
+Magnesium deficiency is difficult to identify because it can look like other health conditions.

-- Keep reading for magnesium deficiency symptoms, the causes of low magnesium levels and how to get more magnesium in your diet.
+- Learn about magnesium deficiency symptoms, the causes of low magnesium levels and how to get more magnesium in your diet.

 - Muscle weakness, aches and pains